mrmacsi/Multi-Language-Packages/README.md

 ["en"]
 </pre>
-This function will return the current language that you set before or default ones.
+<strong>This function will return the current language that you set before or default ones.</strong>

 <pre>